A Semi-Algebraic Framework for Verification and Synthesis of Control Barrier Functions: Conclusions

 This paper studied verification and synthesis of control barrier functions and controlled positive invariant sets.
 We showed that verifying that a semi-algebraic set is controlled positive invariant for a system with polynomial dynamics is equivalent to the non-existence of a solution to a system of polynomial equations and inequalities.
 We then proved that controlled positive invariance is equivalent to a sum-of-squares optimization problem via the Positivstellensatz.
 We derived techniques for safety verification of CBF based controllers based on our framework, as well as sufficient conditions for existence of continuous safe feedback control policies.

 We proposed two algorithms for synthesizing control barrier functions.
 The first algorithm is an alternating descent heuristic based on solving a sequence of sum-of-squares programs.
 The second algorithm derives a local CBF in the neighborhood of a fixed point of the system.
-We evaluated our approach through a simulation study on a linearized quadrotor model.
+We evaluated our approach through simulation studies on a quadrotor model and a power converter system.

 \appendices